Need to draft a Term Sheet (Ordinary Shares)?

 Create as many documents as you need with access to all our templates

-A Term Sheet (Ordinary Shares) is a simple, non-legally binding document that records the major terms of negotiation between a company and investors for the issue of new ordinary shares.
+Essentially, an Ordinary Shares Investment Term Sheet is a simple, non-legally binding document.
+It records the major terms of negotiation between a company and investors for the issue of ordinary shares.

-Creating a Term Sheet (Ordinary Shares) helps facilitate discussion between the company and its investors in the negotiation stage..
+Creating an Ordinary Shares Investment Term Sheet helps facilitate discussion between the company and its investors in the negotiation stage.

-Given the non-legally binding nature of a Term Sheet (Ordinary Shares), it is necessary for the parties to execute a Seed Investment Agreement (Ordinary Shares) to record the binding terms in full.
+Given the non-legally binding nature of a term sheet, it is necessary for the parties to execute an Ordinary Shares Investment Agreement to record the binding terms in full.

 - Basic information about the company;

 - Identity of the founders;

 - Pre-money valuation of the company

 - Details of new shares to be issued to investors (number and classes of shares, type of shares like equity or preference, percentage stake, voting rights, dilutive/non-dilutive, etc.)

 - Subscription price for new shares;